xyfoo/electric-vehicle/Proton e.MAS 7/Questions.md

 * Charging curve for AC & DC?
 * Gross/Total battery capacity vs Net/Usable capacity?
 60kWh is usable capacity?
 * Available mileage after batery hit 0%
+* Can you initiate/start a charging station during a heavy rain/storm?
+I understand in a minor rain/drizzle it should be okay, and if it rains after you've started charging it's probably fine.

 ## Maintenance